dipaco/personal-web/_pages/about.md

 ---
 layout: about
-title: about
+title: about me
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: left
   image: headshot.png
   image_circular: true # crops the image to make it circular
   address: >
-    <p>diegopc@cis.upenn.edu</p>
-    <p>GRASP Lab</p>
-    <p>Philadelphia, PA</p>
+    diegopc@cis.upenn.edu<br>
+    GRASP Lab<br>
+    Philadelphia, PA<br>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+nav_order: 0
 ---

 I am a Post-Doctoral Researcher at the University of Pennsylvania, working under the supervision of [Kostas Daniilidis](https://www.cis.upenn.edu/~kostas/).
 My research interests include machine learning and geometric approaches to computer vision, focusing on 3D vision, shape analysis, symmetry detection, and single-image to 3D Reconstruction.

 I received my B.S., M.S., and Ph.D. degrees in Computer Engineering from the [National University of Colombia](https://medellin.unal.edu.co), in 2010, 2012, and 2020 respectively.
 I was a visiting researcher at the University of Wisconsin-Madison, as well as the University of Pennsylvania.

-TODO: Add research interest with images and links.